gitberry/gitberry/README.md

 Below is some of the items on my interest list.
 In no particular order:

-1. SQL snippets that include:
-   1. random data for testing
-   1. PIVOT
 1. JSON Web Token (JWT) API
    1. Serve/Generate
    1. Client/Consume